-Megan Jones has several impediments to employment having been diagnosed with autism, an anxiety disorder, atrial flutter, ankle reconstruction, and a seizure disorder.
+Megan has been diagnosed with autism, an anxiety disorder, atrial flutter, ankle reconstruction, and a seizure disorder.
 Megan applied to Vocational Rehabilitation to receive assistance with obtaining and maintaining a job that would not require her to perform the prolonged standing & walking that had been required in her previous jobs.
 At the time Megan applied, she was working at Sprouts Grocery Store.
 Megan needed a more sedentary job to coincide with her functional limitations.